Multipolar exchange interaction and complex order in insulating lanthanides: Two-site system

-The energy levels for a pair due to the dipolar exchange interaction with respect to the length is displayed in Fig. \ref{Fig:dip_dimer}.
-The interaction was constructed with the post Hartree-Fock magnetic moment of NdN.
-The splitting of the dipole interaction for the distances between the nearest neighbour Nd sites and the next nearest neighbour Nd sites are 0.018 meV and 0.007 meV, respectively.
+The magnetic dipolar interaction is negligible in the present case.
+The energy levels for a pair due to magnetic dipolar interaction with respect to the distance between the atoms are displayed in Fig. \ref{Fig:dip_dimer}.
+The magnetic dipole moments were taken from the post Hartree-Fock data of NdN.
+The splitting of the dipole interaction for the distances between the nearest neighbor Nd sites and the next nearest neighbor Nd sites are 0.018 meV and 0.007 meV, respectively.
 As shown below and also from the magnitude of the experimental Curie temperature, this interaction is much smaller than the kinetic exchange interaction.
+Therefore, the magnetic dipolar interaction is ignored in this work.